bhuvanarajamani/thecodebee/about.md

 ## About Bhuvana Rajamani

-Bhuvana is a Senior Delivery Manager during the day and a software programmer by the night.
+Bhuvana is a Senior Delivery Manager during the day and a developer by the night *(and weekends too...)* .
 She's passionate about learning and building apps & tools using different programming frameworks and languages.